meshery/meshery/docs/pages/reference/meshync-crd-reference.md

     - **version**: The current version of the meshery application as from its release
   - **annotations**: Annotations are used to provide non-indentifying attributes of a resource i.e cannot be used in filtration, but are informational attributes of an object
     - **meshery/component-type**: The component type pf this custom resource with respect to meshery design, for this case **management-plane**
+- **size**- The number of broker instances in the cluster.

 ### Usage

-The following section defines the usage for this Custom Resource
+The following section defines the usage for this Custom Resource.

 ### Example Use